sumotoy/LiquidCrystalNewV2/README.md

 LiquidCrystalNew V2
 ===================
-<div>Version <b>beta 0.99b8</b> </div>.
+<div>Version <b>beta 0.99b9</b> </div>.
 Finally a beta stage.
-Actually tested and verified all istances with Teensy3.0 - 3.1 (all speed) and Arduino duemilanove,uno,micro,mega and 1284P (using my IDE extension here in my github).
+Actually tested and verified all istances with Teensy3.0 - 3.1 (all speed), Arduino duemilanove,uno,micro,mega and 1284P (using my IDE extension here in my github) and should work with all MCU's from Energia IDE.
 Double chip HD44780 LCD's tested and verified in all instances.
 Not tested yet with DUE (mine it's actually broken) but looks compile ok so I'm positive about.